Backyard Pool Watercolor

 1. Start with a Clean Fill

-When topping up your pool in the Spring, it’s important to use water that’s as pure and clean as possible.
-There’s no point dumping a bunch of contaminants into the pool just to remove them later using chemicals.
+When topping up your pool in the Spring, it’s essential to use water that’s as pure and clean as possible.
+There’s no point dumping contaminants into the pool just to remove them later using chemicals.

-The best way to do that is with a filter that attaches to your garden hose.
+The best way is with a filter that attaches to your garden hose.
 These remove dirt, sediment, metals, and odors that can sometimes accompany your water, especially if it’s coming from a well.
 The filter screws onto the end of your garden hose.
-Then, you place the attached filter into the pool and turn on the water.
+Then, place the attached filter into the pool and turn on the water.

 Mineral Pool Hose Filter Carton